5 Storage Tips For Prospective College Students

 You would not want dust to settle on your items, do you?
 Cover them and they would be as clean as you left them.
 Plastic is a very common choice for covering items.
 But in some cases, plastic covers only encourage moisture.
 And if there is moisture, there would be mold growing on your items any time soon.
 Opt for fabric covers such as canvas or cotton covers.
 These are very affordable.

 Looking for a good unit to store all of your college stuff in?
-Consider Storage For Your Life.
+Consider Sentinel Storage.
 We have storage facilities in Coquitlam, Langley, Surrey, and Mission.
 Check out our storage units that are available in various sizes as well as various rates.
 We strive to offer you peace of mind when it comes to the storage of the valuables you will need once you move to your new place in college.